Beyond Eden

 Beyond Eden is also the title of a science fiction novel by David Duncan (writer).

 Beyond Eden is a musical written by Bruce Ruddell with music by Bruce Ruddell and Bill Henderson.
 It premiered February 16, 2010 at the Max Bell Theatre at the Epcor Centre for the Performing Arts in Calgary, Alberta, Canada and in Vancouver at the Vancouver Playhouse as part of the Cultural Olympiad.
 The show was first mounted by Theatre Calgary and ran until March 7, 2010.
 The Vancouver show ran from January 16 to February 6, 2010 and was well received for its cast, musical score and background projections.

-Beyond Eden is a fictional story inspired by the real life of Wilson Duff (1925–1976), a curator of anthropology at the British Columbia Provincial Museum, and his attempts to preserve Haida totem poles on the coast of British Columbia.
+Beyond Eden is a fictional story inspired by the real life of Wilson Duff (1925–1976), a curator of anthropology at the British Columbia Provincial Museum, Canadian artist Bill Reid, and their removal of Haida totem poles and monuments on the coast of British Columbia in an effort to preserve them.
 The Calgary and Vancouver shows starred actor/musicians Tom Jackson and John Mann.